 \subsection{The Interactive Generative Model}

-Our Sequential Neural Coding Network (S-NCN) is designed to make flexible conditional predictions -- e.g., predicting $\mathbf{y}$ given $\mathbf{x}$, predicting both $\mathbf{y}$ and $\mathbf{x}$, predicting the missing parts of $\mathbf{x}$ given $\mathbf{y}$ and the observed parts of $\mathbf{x}$, etc. In order to do so, it treats inputs and outputs in a non-standard way.
-The input to the network is the task descriptor $t_i$ and the output units can represent $(\mathbf{y}, \mathbf{x})$.
-In order to predict $\mathbf{y}_i$ given $\mathbf{x}_i$, we clamp the output nodes that are responsible for predicting $\mathbf{x}$ and force their output to be $\mathbf{x}_i$.\footnote{Similarly, in the case of missing data, we can ask the network to predict the $\mathbf{y}_i$ and the missing parts of $\mathbf{x}_i$ given the observed parts of $\mathbf{x}_i$ by clamping the outputs to the observed parts of $\mathbf{x}_i$.} During training, the outputs are clamped to both $\mathbf{y}_i$ and $\mathbf{x}_i$, forcing the network to update its hidden states and synaptic weights.
-It is also possible to make the S-NCN a probabilistic generative network by feeding in a random noise vector as an additional input, but we leave this extension to future work as our focus here is predicting $\mathbf{y}$ given $\mathbf{x}$ in a lifelong learning setting.
+The sequential neural coding network (S-NCN) is designed to make flexible conditional predictions -- e.g., predicting $\mathbf{y}$ given $\mathbf{x}$, predicting both $\mathbf{y}$ and $\mathbf{x}$, predicting the missing parts of $\mathbf{x}$ given $\mathbf{y}$ and the observed parts of $\mathbf{x}$, etc. In order to do so, it treats inputs and outputs in a non-standard way.
+The input to the model is a task descriptor $t_i$ and the output units represent $(\mathbf{y}, \mathbf{x})$.
+To predict $\mathbf{y}_i$ given $\mathbf{x}_i$, we clamp the output nodes that are responsible for predicting $\mathbf{x}$ and force their output to be $\mathbf{x}_i$.\footnote{Similarly, in the case of missing data, we can ask the network to predict the $\mathbf{y}_i$ and the missing parts of $\mathbf{x}_i$ given the observed parts of $\mathbf{x}_i$ by clamping outputs to only the observed parts of $\mathbf{x}_i$.} During training, outputs are clamped to both $\mathbf{y}_i$ and $\mathbf{x}_i$, forcing the S-NCN to update latent states and synapses.
+The S-NCN can operate as a probabilistic generative network by feeding in a random noise vector as input, but we leave this extension to future work (our focus here is predicting $\mathbf{y}$ given $\mathbf{x}$).

 The full computational process of the S-NCN is defined by three key steps: 1) layer-wise hypothesis generation, 2) state error-correction, and 3) synaptic weight evolution.
 The first two steps iteratively predict and correct the representations of the model for the input and target values of the task.
 After $K$ iterations, model weights and the current task descriptor memory are updated.
 In this section, we provide details of the above steps and then describe the objective function that our model optimizes.